zzhang82/web422/notes/angular-services-intro.md

 > This document is still being edited.
 > This notice will be removed when the edits are complete.

 An Angular *service* is a code asset that performs a task.
 It does not have a user interface.
-Often its main task will be to perform data service operations (e.g. fetch, add, edit, transform).
+Often its main task is to perform data service operations (e.g. fetch, add, edit, transform).

 A service can be used by *any* of your app's components.
 Its use promotes a layered system architecture, also known as a [separation of concerns](https://en.wikipedia.org/wiki/Separation_of_concerns).
 Enables you to write the code once, and use it in many places.